top of page

 Mission

 The Meg & Bert Raynes Wildlife Fund helps maintain wildlife populations into the future through support of research, education, habitat protection and habitat restoration.
-Since 2010, the fund has awarded over seventy grants for field work and education that benefits regional wildlife.
+Since 2010, the fund has awarded over one hundred grants for field work and education that benefits regional wildlife.

 Board of Directors